-^{}The author, in the commencement of his work, says:-"One important question which appears to have been almost wholly neglected, by masonic writers, is, whether freemasonry be a servile imitation of certain ceremonies in the ancient idolatrous mysteries, as is asserted by some writers; or whether it be the great original from which the mysteries themselves were derived.
-On this inquiry, I have bestowed much deliberate conssideration; for I found it impossible to be satisfied with practising a science derived from the polluted dregs of idolatry."
-And, he comes to the conclusion, that freemasonry is, "in reality, the original institution from which all the mysteries were derived."
+\ The author, in the commencement of his work, says:-"One important question which appears to have been almost wholly neglected by masonic writers, is whether freemasonry be a servile imitation of certain ceremonies in the ancient idolatrous mysteries, as is asserted by some writers, or whether it be the great original from which the mysteries themselves were derived?
+On this inquiry I have bestowed much deliberate consideration; for I found it impossible to be satisfied with practising a science derived from the polluted dregs of idolatry."
+And, he comes to the conclusion that freemasonry is, "in reality, the original institution from which all the mysteries were derived."
 And adds, "We have ample testimony to establish the fact, that the mysteries of all nations were originally the same, and diversified only by the accidental circumstances of local situation and political economy."
 That an essential difference exists between the ancient mysteries and freemasonry, wants evidence.
 The whole of bishop Warburton's dissertation on the subject of the former, goes to disprove the assertion.
-However erroneous both may be in a theological point of view, they agree in moral principles, and are unexceptionable.
-And that any institution called freemasonry, or having a relation thereto, existed anterior to that which is termed the mysteries, is a gratuitous assumption, without a shadow of proof.
-The mysteries under the name of freemasonry, were first introduced in the eleventh century of the Christian era.
+However erroneous both may be in a theological point of view they agree in moral principles, and are unexceptionable.
+And that any institution called freemasonry, or having a relation theret, existed anterior to that which is termed the mysteries, is a gratuitous assumption, without a shadow of proof.
+The mysteries, under the name of freemasonry, were first introduced in the eleventh century of the Christian era.
+The reverend author, it is evident, instead of having any qualms of conscience on the subject, was endeavouring to satisfy the scruples which might arise in the minds of some of his less liberal parishioners.

-The Reverend author, it is evident, instead of having any qualms of conscience on the subject, was endeavoring to satisfy the scruples which might arise in the minds of some of his less liberal parishioners.
-The author, in the commencement of his work, says:-" One important question cess was equivalent to his entering into the infernal ship; and while IN NE stretched upon the holy couch, in imitation of his figurative deceased prototype, he was said to be wrapped in the deep sleep of death.
-His resurrection from the bed was his restoration to life, or his regeneration into a new world; and it was virtually the same as his return from Hades, or his emerging from the gloomy cavern, or his liberation from the womb of the ship-goddess.
-(Fab.
+and be reduced to a proper state of mind for the receition of great and important truths, by a course of fasting and mortification.
+This was the symbolical death of the mysteries, and his deliverance from confinement was the act of regeneration, or being born again; or, as it was also termed, being raised from the dead.
+Clement of Alexandria tells us, that in the formulary used by one who had been initiated, he was taught to say, "I have descended into the bed chamber."
+The ceremony here alluded to was doubtless the same as the descent into Hades; and I am inclined to think, that when the aspirant entered into the mystic cell, he was directed to lay himself down upon the bed, which shadowed out the tomb or coffin of the Great Father.
+This process was equivalent to his entering into the infernal ship; and while stretched upon the holy couch, in imitation of his figurative deceased prototype, he was said to be wrapped in the deep sleep of death.
+His resurrection from the bed was his restoration to life, or his regeneration into a new world; and it was virtually the same as his return from Hades, or his emerging from the gloomy cavern, or his liberation from the womb of the ship-goddess.\ (Fab.
 Pag.
 Idol. b. v. c.
 7.)